-Peter F. Berk is Counsel in the Firm's Newark, NJ office and is a member of the Employment Law & Litigation Practice Group.
+Peter F. Berk, Counsel specializes in Wage & Hour Compliance & Dispute Resolution and Employment Law & Litigation.
 He represents employers in a broad range of employment law litigation matters in state and federal courts, including claims involving discrimination, harassment, wrongful termination, whistleblowing, wage and hour laws, employment-related torts, violations of restricted covenants, unfair competition, theft and disclosure of trade secrets.

 For a description of the selection process methodology for each of the publications and organizations which have included Genova Burns LLC in their rankings or awards, please click here.